masoodfaisal/ml-workshop/docs/workshop-5-deployment.md

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/23-jenkins-run-params.png)

 You'll be prompted for an experiment_id.
 To get this go to Minio -> Models and select the model with your USERNAME, in my case user29.
-Copy this value - without the trainling slash (in my case **customerchurnuser29162020200925297214**)
+Copy this value - without the trailing slash (in my case **customerchurnuser29162020200925297214**)

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/24-minio-experiment-id.png)